Still have some questions? Can´t find your answers on our website? No worries – it happens! Here are some answers to a few asks we often receive.

 - 3. What is meant by the term “payout ratio”?

 Very often you may hear the media speak of payout ratios when discussing royalty entities.
-The ratio can be used to judge an an entities health and ability to meet its obligations, including its dividend payment.
+The ratio is used to judge an entity’s health and ability to meet its obligations, including its dividend payment.

-A payout ratio is calculated by dividing a trust´s annual distribution per share by annual earnings per share.
-Restaurant royalty trusts, historically, have tended to have higher payout ratios than oil and gas trusts since restaurant royalty trusts are not exposed to operating and capital expenditure requirements.
+A payout ratio is calculated by dividing the Company’s annual distribution per share by adjusted annual earnings per share.
+Restaurant royalty companies, historically, have tended to have higher payout ratios than oil and gas companies since restaurant royalty companies are not exposed to operating and capital expenditure requirements.

 - 4. What is PPRC´s payout ratio?

-Our payout ratio will always be relatively high, say to the oil and gas industries, since we do not have capital expenditures or employees.
+Our payout ratio will always be relatively high, since we do not have capital expenditures or employees.
 Net profit generated after taxes, interest and administrative expenses is available for distribution.
 Therefore, after establishing a resonable cash reserve, the majority of net, monthly cash generated is available for distribution to shareholders with the final decision resting with the Board.

 - 5. What is the current dividend and when is it paid?

-The current distribution is 6.25 cents per share per month, or $0.75 per share per year.
-Distributions are paid on the 15th day of each month.
+The current dividend is 7.13 cents per share per month, or $0.8556 per share per year.
+Dividends are paid on the 15th day of each month.

 Dividends are set by the Board of Directors and are reviewed monthly.